 One reason why is that for these larger use cases, there’s generally more governance involved.
 For example, you wouldn’t want to send ten push notifications out to a large audience every day.
 There are rules regarding such matters (see point #18).
 It's also the case that important communications generally must remain visible for longer than the few minutes they would appear with Slack or Yammer before being bumped by newer messages.

 It's unrealistic to expect that all users will actively subscribe to every communication channel and manage their notification settings — up to 80% never will.
 The point is, it’s important to give a great deal of thought to who you want to reach, and to choose the tools that are most likely to engage those audiences.

 As digital workplaces gain traction, the question often arises as to whether intranets are still a necessity.
-While we believe that the role and shape of intranets need to undergo some substantial changes, the concept itself is still an important part of the digital workplace.
+While we believe that the role and shape of intranets has needed to undergo some substantial changes, the concept itself is still an important part of the digital workplace.

 One main goal of a modern intranet is to provide a front door through which an employee can easily find the various tools and services of the digital workplace.
 This front door needs to be easily accessible on all devices.
 To be totally trusted it should be branded and personalized.
 And it should function as a multi-channel communication hub that will find employees where they're most likely to be working in the digital workplace.

-Sounds a lot like the list from point #14, right?
-That's why an employee app can and should be a lot more than “just an app.”
+That's why an employee app can and should be a lot more than "just an app."
 It needs to be both a communication hub and a multi-channel intranet — one that’s mobile but also works on desktop.
-Such a platform can act as a front door to an Office 365 environment, for example, integrating tools like SharePoint, Yammer, or Teams, alongside a dedicated communications platform.
+Such a platform can act as a front door to an Office 365 environment, for example, integrating tools like SharePoint, Yammer, or Teams, and placing them within a dedicated communications platform.